|How ideas work themselves into a talk: |

 Picture Study!
 Miguel Cabrera's beautiful, diverse families, painted in 18th century Mexico this package includes 9 downloadable prints along with directions for picture study and background information on the artist and his work. $5.00

 Common Kitchen: What's for lunch?
 Isn't that a common problem in homeschooling families?
 What to fix, what is quick, what is frugal, what is nourishing?
 How can I accomplish all those things at once?
 We homeschooled 7 children, and I was a homeschooling mom for 29 years on a single income.
 I collected these recipes and snack ideas from all over the world.
 These are real foods I used to feed my family, my godsons, and sometimes my grandkids.
 Includes some cooking tips and suggestions for sides, and for a variety of substitutions.
-The snack ideas are whole foods, nourishing, and simple to prepare, based on what I have observed children in other cultures eating for snacks.
 I think every family will find something they can use here. $5.00